starryalley/Anduril2/README.md

 # Usage

-I've only included a build script for KR4-nofet (`spaghetti-monster/anduril/build-kr4-nofet.sh`) because that's the only light I own.
+I've included a build script for KR4 variants (`spaghetti-monster/anduril/build-kr4.sh`) and 3 flashing scripts (`flash-kr4.sh`, `flash-kr4-nofet.sh`, and `flash-kr4-219b.sh`) there as well.

 Modify as needed if you have a different light.

+Please note that I've changed ramp length in kr4 base config.
+If you plan to use this for other lights (k9.3 or the regular 1x7135 D4v2) please also change the PWM levels to have ramp length 200.
+If you don't make this change, the ramping will not work correctly as there are missing ramp levels there (used to be 150).

 # Development environment